 Syslogs are not viewable on the Controller.
 Please deploy an external service such as Cloudwatch, DataDog, Splunk, Logstash, SumoLogic, or rsyslog.
 Also, syslogs from gateways are not collected at the Controller and are sent directly from the gateways to the Controller.

 Is Splunk Cloud supported?¶

 We currently only support logging into Splunk Enterprise and do not support logging into Splunk Cloud directly.
-As a workaround, you can deploy a Splunk Heavy Forwarder and set it as the destination on Avaitrix for all the logs.
+As a workaround, you can deploy a Splunk Heavy Forwarder and set it as the destination on Aviatrix for all the logs.
 You can then have the Splunk Heavy Forwarder send the logs into Splunk Cloud.

 How do I use a Sumologic collector which is deployed behind an Aviatrix Egress Control Gateway?¶

-Starting release 4.0, there is a daily connectivity check from all Aviatrix Gateways and Controller to the syslog server, when rsyslog is enabled.
+Starting release 4.0, there is a daily connectivity check from all Aviatrix Gateways and the Controller to the syslog server, when rsyslog is enabled.
 If any of the devices cannot reach the server successfully, an email is sent out to the admin with the Subject:”Failed to connect to Remote Syslog Server”

 How can I get Gateway or Tunnel Down Alerts?¶